anna-yudenko/anna-yudenko.github.io/README.md

 3. View the `index.html` using Safari/Firefox to see the result.

+4. Repeat the steps 1-3 until you're satisfied with the changes.

 Upload the changes to Github:

 1. Open Github graphical app, use its interface to commit the changes and push them to Github.